Leighann Lord

 Leighann Lord is an American comedian, writer, and actress.
 She performs stand-up comedy, has appeared on Tough Crowd with Colin Quinn, and is a former co-host (with Neil deGrasse Tyson) of the Star Talk Radio podcast.
-As of April 2020, Lord became a co-host for Center for Inquiry's Point of Inquiry podcast.
+Lord is a co-host for Center for Inquiry's Point of Inquiry podcast and the host of Skeptical Inquirer Presents.
 She is a fellow with the Committee for Skeptical Inquiry.

 Early life and education

 Leighann Lord was born in the South Jamaica neighborhood of Queens in New York City, and was raised by her West Indian parents.
 She attributes her interest in comedy to both her cultural heritage and to looking for a way to avoid being teased as a child.
 She reports "People started to laugh with me and not at me.
 I was an 11-year-old sixth-grader with a game plan that led me in the right direction."
 She attended Baruch College at the City University of New York where she studied journalism, creative writing and theater with an interest in show business; in 1989, she graduated magna cum laude with a BA in journalism and creative writing.